souryadey/deep-n-cheap/README.md

 - Cuttomizable search space for both architecture and training hyperparameters
 - Supports CNNs and MLPs

 **Highlight**: State-of-the-art performance on benchmark and custom datasets with training time orders of magnitude lower than competing frameworks and NAS efforts.

-Research paper available on [arXiv](https://arxiv.org/abs/2004.00974).
+**Research paper** available on [arXiv](https://arxiv.org/abs/2004.00974).
+Please consider citing it if you use or benefit from this work.

 ## How to run?
 - Install Python 3